 Key Takeaways

-Signs of Childhood Trauma Visible in Adults
+Signs of Childhood Trauma That Show Up in Adults

-A Mission For Michael: Expert Mental Health Care Founded in 2010, A Mission For Michael (AMFM) offers specialized mental health care across Southern California, Washington, and Virginia.
+Founded in 2010, A Mission For Michael (AMFM) offers specialized mental health care across California, Minnesota, and Virginia.
 Our accredited facilities provide residential and outpatient programs, utilizing evidence-based therapies such as CBT, DBT, and EMDR.
-Our dedicated team of licensed professionals ensures every client receives the best care possible, supported by accreditations from The Joint Commission and the California Department of Health Care Services.
-We are committed to safety and personalized treatment plans.
-Start your recovery journey with AMFM today! |

 Somatic Symptoms

-Many adults who have experienced childhood trauma frequently report somatic complaints such as headaches, body aches, and gastrointestinal issues, a process known as somatization.
+Many adults who have experienced childhood trauma frequently report somatic complaints such as headaches, body aches, and gastrointestinal issues, a process known as somatisation.
 This is where emotional suffering is shown as physical pain, showing the strong connection between mind and body.

 Sleep Disorders